SEIR-7-06/Django-Heroku-Deployment/README.md

 Create a file named Procfile in the root with the following info..

 ```
-web: gunicorn {name of your project folder}.wsgi --log-file -
+web: gunicorn {name of your project folder}.wsgi
 ```